RishubPatel/RISC-V-OTTER-CPU/README.md

 ## Acknowledgments and References

-This project was completed in **CPE 233: Computer Design and Assembly Language Programming** at **California Polytechnic State University, San Luis Obispo**, taught by Professor James Mealy.
+This project was completed in CPE 233: Computer Design and Assembly Language Programming at California Polytechnic State University, San Luis Obispo, taught by Professor James Mealy.

 The overall RISC-V OTTER architecture and several supporting modules or starter templates were provided through the course.
 These include the register file and memory modules, CSR module, timer-counter peripheral, and starter code for portions of the control logic and FPGA wrapper.
 Original authorship and revision headers are preserved in course-provided source files.